ericmackrodt/the-eric-experiment/contents/pages/software.md

 [file-download]

-- name: "WSFTP 6 (Unavailable ATM)"
+- name: "WSFTP 6"
 - file: "wsftp6.exe"
-- url: "/unavailable"
+- url: "/downloads/Software/wsftp6.exe"
 - description:
   A good FTP client for Windows 9x/ME.
 I use it to transfer files from my NAS to my retro computers.